-To come up with a plan for the amortization period, accounting must evaluate the long-term benefits of the commission being paid, and identify the inputs that provide the basis of that benefit.
+To build a plan for the amortization period, accounting should evaluate the long-term benefits of the commission being paid.
+They must also identify the inputs that provide the basis of that benefit.
 Then, for each input, organizations must decide the typical amortization period based on contract term and anticipated lifecycle, (i.e. how long do you expect to do business with a customer above and beyond the contract term.)

 There are obvious inputs and less obvious inputs that can be very complex.

-In the SaaS model, some inputs are easily identified, such as the original contract term and anticipated renewals that extend the customer life.
+In the SaaS model, companies identify some inputs easily, such as the original contract term and anticipated renewals that extend the customer life.

 Product turnover is a less obvious input.
 For example, if customers bought your product two years ago, it may not be what you’re offering today.
 The product itself may be obsolete, as can happen with technology products like computers and smartphones.
 Therefore, because what you sold two years ago may no longer be what you’re offering today, this can be a limiting factor for the amortization period.

 That is, even though your customer lifetime maybe longer, if the technology turnover is shorter, it can affect the input for estimating the amortization period.

 Step 3: Evaluate How You Determine the Amortization Method

 You don’t need to amortize expenses evenly; however, you need to make a case for your amortization methodology.
 For example, if you determine that the amortization period is 24 months, you could expense 1/24th each month, but it doesn’t necessarily have to be that way.
 Companies may expense 2/3 the first year and 1/3 the second.
 Regardless, whatever path companies choose, they must be able to justify the rationale behind making that decision.